Have you heard about SEMRush Organic Research Tool?

 - URL: The page in the analyzed website, that is ranking for this keyword.

 - Traffic: The traffic that the analyzed website receives for this particular keyword.
-(Note: This is an estimated traffic.
+(Note: This is estimated traffic.
 It differs from the actual.)

 - Costs (USD): The total cost of traffic driven to the website due to this particular keyword for a specific period of time.